pi-apps/pi-blazor/Readme.md

         }
     }

-## SEE REAL WORLD PRODUCTION EXAMPLE
+## SEE REAL WORLD PRODUCTION EXAMPLE AND USE FOR YOUR APP
 See ServicesPiNetworkFacadeExample.md

 ## RETRIES
 By default if something fails PiNetworkClientBlazor will try to retry (if it is reasonable to do so and could solve problem) up to 10 times with 1000 milliseconds intervals.
-You can override this values in ServicesPiNetworkFacade:
+You can override these values in ServicesPiNetworkFacade:

     public virtual int Retries { get; set; } = 10;

     public virtual int RetryDelay { get; set; } = 1000;

 ## USE ENUMS FOR MESSAGES IN PiNetworkConstantsEnums.cs
-See PiNetwork.Blazor.Sdk.ConstantsEnums for messages to pass to front side
+See PiNetwork.Blazor.Sdk.ConstantsEnums for messages to pass to front side.
+Messages stored in SessionStorage.

     AuthenticationError = 0,
     PaymentError = 1,